 How do you deal with betrayal in business?

-Betrayal.
+Betrayal in business.
 It’s not something that’s ever nice to experience – but when it comes from someone you thought you shared mutual respect and regard with, it particularly stings.

 I want to share something that happened to me last year.
 It’s probably not uncommon in the business world but it’s the first time something like this has happened to me, and I’ll admit, it’s left me reeling.
 Given I haven’t been able to process it in any kind of useful way my hope is someone reading this might have some great thoughts or techniques to share so I can finally put it behind me!